andrewschreiber/ezErr/README.md

 # ezErr
 Never NSLog an error again!

-ezErr are three macros that replace NSError-handling boilerplate with *detailed logs*, *error data export*, *tighter conditionals*, and *more safety*.
+ezErr consists of three macros that replace NSError-handling boilerplate with *detailed logs*, *error data export*, *tighter conditionals*, and *more safety*.

 ## Logging
 ```Objective-C